NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud | KRDO

 In the immediate, the mayor is expected to have several days to turn himself in, according to sources familiar with the case.
 He’s not expected to appear in court Thursday.
 Prosecutors previously informed his attorneys that if charged, he would be summoned to surrender at a future date, multiple sources told CNN.

-On Thursday morning, federal investigators went to Gracie Mansion, the mayor’s official residence, and are believed to have executed a search warrant and served the mayor with a summons, according to a law enforcement official.
-They spent more than 3 hours inside, according to a source.
+On Thursday morning, federal investigators went to Gracie Mansion and are believed to have executed a search warrant and served the mayor with a summons, according to a law enforcement official.
+They spent more than three hours inside, according to a source.

 Alex Spiro, a lawyer for Adams, criticized the search, saying it was “an effort to create a spectacle” and take the mayor’s phone “when he would have happily turned it in.”